zimonturkish/clock/README.md

 # clock
-This is a simple clock, that I have developed as exercise.
+This is a simple clock with 3 hands, for hours, minutes and seconds.